Jammy2211/PyAutoGalaxy/paper/paper.md

 Atacama Large Millimeter Array (ALMA) have revealed the integral role that dust plays in forming a galaxy in the distant Universe, early in its lifetime.
-Studies typically represent a galaxy's light using analytic functions such as the Sersic profile [@Sersic], which quantify the global appearance of most galaxies into one of three groups: (i) bulge-like structures which follow a dev Vaucouleurs profile; (ii) disk-like structures which follow an Exponential profile or; (iii) irregular morphologies which are difficult to quantify with symmetric and smooth analytic profiles.
+Studies typically represent a galaxy's light using analytic functions such as the Sersic profile [@Sersic], which quantify the global appearance of most galaxies into one of three groups: (i) bulge-like structures which follow a de Vaucouleurs profile; (ii) disk-like structures which follow an exponential profile or; (iii) irregular morphologies which are difficult to quantify with symmetric and smooth analytic profiles.
 Galaxies are often composed of many sub-components which may be a combination of these different structures.